nautobot/nautobot-docker-compose/README.md

 By default, this project deploys the Nautobot application, a single worker container, Redis containers, and PostgresQL.
 It does not deploy NGINX, SSL, or any Nautobot plugins.
 However, the project is extensible to allow users to tailor to their specific requirements.
 For example, if you need to deploy [SSL](docs/create_ssl_cert.md) or [plugins](docs/plugins.md), see the docs linked.
 The web server used on the application is [pyuwsgi](https://uwsgi-docs.readthedocs.io/en/latest/).

+## Nautobot 2.x Support

+This project supports Nautobot 2.0+.

+### Upgrading From 1.x to 2.x

+To upgrade from Nautobot 1.x to 2.x, change the Environemnt Variable `NAUTOBOT_IMAGE` to the version you would like to be on, and execute `docker compose pull`.
+This will download the proper container image.

 ## Environment Variable Controls